 Vaping is substantially cheaper than smoking and can lead to large financial savings.

 Disadvantaged populations have twice the smoking rate of the wealthy, smoke twice as many cigarettes and have lower quit rates.
-Smoking is a social justice issue and vaping could help reduce health and financial inequalities.
+Smoking is responsible for half the difference in life expectancy between the most and least advantaged in society,

 Some vaping sceptics argue that there are things we don’t know about vaping, so it is better to wait until we have more information, and this could take several decades.
 ‘Better to be safe than sorry’.
 This is known as the ‘precautionary principle’.